Lab 4: Svelte (Templating & Control Flow)

 in the <script>

-element, and setting its value to our desired default value:
+, and setting its value to our desired default value.
+You can call it anything you want (I called it hLevel

 export let hLevel = 2;

-that is used exactly when we want to specify the type of the element conditionally.
+that is used for this exact scenario: when we want to specify the type of the element conditionally.
+We can replace

 Note that we also need to adjust our CSS to account for <h3>